Steel Ball Through Glass Revealed And Explained

 Find out how “The King Of Handcuffs” Houdini escaped from ropes and handcuffs, and also his card tricks secrets.

-Learn the secrets of coin tricks by both “The Queen Of Coins” Talma and “The Man With The Wonderful Hands” T. Nelson Downs are included.
+Learn the secrets of coin tricks by both “The Queen Of Coins” Talma and “The Man With The Wonderful Hands” T. Nelson Downs.

 Howard “The King Of Cards” Thurston with his sleight of hand performing amazing card tricks.

-Discover the scams of card-sharpers, race course swindles, and parlour seance by English David Devant.
+Discover the scams of card-sharpers, race course swindles, and parlor seance by English David Devant.

-Read the article of Professor Hoffmann and his conjuring.
+Read the article of Professor Hoffmann and his conjuring tricks.

 The Wizard Exposed: Magic Tricks, Interviews, And Experiences, Harry Houdini, Howard Thurston, Le Roy & Talma, Charles Bertram, David Devant, Horace Goldin, Professor Hoffmann, And A Host Of Other Past Masters Of Magic